informatics-isi-edu/deriva-groups-ui/README.md

-# credenza-groups-ui
+# deriva-groups-ui
-Frontend for Credenza Groups
+Frontend for DERIVA Groups